Climate-Emergency-Software-Alliance/cognicity-cards-ng/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+1. Location - bug: pin location not showing immediately

+~~2.
+Location - Search bar height set to 48~~

+~~3.
+Flood depth - decrease opacity of water to 70% - 80% of what it is now.~~

+4. ⁠Flood depth - main image  is currently blurry

+5. ⁠Flood depth - main image - new height to be sent by Hafsa

+~~6. ⁠Flood depth - bug: shows in cm before changing to ft in~~

+~~7. ⁠Flood depth - dots to be added below gender icons~~

+~~8. ⁠Photo - make it optional.
+Enable next button from the beginning.~~

+~~9. ⁠Photo - fix font size of button.
+‘Upload image’~~

+10. ⁠Photo - bug.
+When a second photo is replaced by new photo it still shows the previous one in edit

+11. ⁠Photo - being compressed in view.
+Focus on center point in the viewing square and let the rest not show.
+So the scale is not off.

+12. Photo - Allow uploading of the entire image not just square.
+This is done right alright.
+Don’t change.
+Remove the cropping out feature, change to focusing in.

+13. ⁠Photo - Edit option needs to be reworked to match figma

+~~14. ⁠Description - ‘enter description here’ a.
+Fix font color b.
+Fix font size c.
+Fix font itself~~

+~~15. ⁠Description - remove ‘(optional)’ from copy next to ‘Add description’~~

+~~16. ⁠Description - remove ‘a’ from between ‘Add’ and ‘description’~~

+~~17. ⁠Description - bug: the character count is a countdown.
+Make it count up.~~

+18. ⁠Desktop Location - Instruction Copy.
+We want to keep it different.
+Should read “Click and drag to your pin location” instead of “Move…”

+19. ⁠Overall - Buttons.
+Both next and back button backgrounds should remain white in full opacity.
+Just the words should be lesser in opacity

+20. ⁠Overall - Buttons - Next and Back button are not turning green on phone.
+Works fine on desktop

+21. ⁠Checklist - work to start after Hafsa notifies that screen is ready

+22. ⁠Summary - work on this screen once Hafsa has made changes and they have been discussed.